KMVN

 KMVN (105.7 FM) is a commercial radio station in Anchorage, Alaska.
 It airs a rhythmic hot AC radio format and is owned by Last Frontier Mediactive, Inc., headed by Robert and Tor Ingstad.
-In morning drive time, it carries the syndicated Brooke & Jeffrey Show, hosted by Brooke Fox and Jeffrey Dubow, from KQMV Seattle.
 KMVN's studios are on Business Park Boulevard in Anchorage.

 KMVN is a Class C1 FM station with an effective radiated power (ERP) of 31,000 watts.
 The transmitter is on Golden Eagle Drive in Eagle River, Alaska.